Commercial Property Insurance

 Unfair Settlement Practices | Texas Insurance Code – Insurance companies are forbidden from engaging in certain acts.
 Follow the link to find a complete list of acts considered unfair settlement practices.
 You can also gain access to other insurance laws.

 Don’t settle for a lowball claim settlement.
 Ms. Ahmed and Ms. LeMaster have proven experience negotiating with insurance adjusters.
 They will use this experience to your advantage and ensure you receive the money you need to recover.
-Call (832) 356-7983 to find out how we can help.
+Call (888) 306-2119 for an Texas commercial property insurance dispute lawyer to find out how we can help.

 LeMaster & Ahmed, PLLC represents clients throughout the greater state of Texas including the greater Houston area such as The Woodlands, League City, Pasadena, Plano, Galveston and La Porte.